alps-lab/alps-lab.github.io/about.md

 ### Howdy!

 I am Assistant Professor in the College of Information Sciences and Technology at Penn State.
-My team conducts research at the intersection of data science and privacy & security.
-Our ongoing work focuses on making machine learning systems more practically usable through improving their
+I conduct research at the intersection of data science and privacy & security.
+My ongoing work focuses on making machine learning systems more practically usable through improving their

  * Security Assurance
  * Privacy Preservation